-Although the title to the properties in which the Company holds an interest was reviewed by or on behalf of the Company, no formal title opinions were delivered to the Company and, consequently, no assurances can be given that there are no title defects affecting such properties.
-Title insurance generally is not available, and the Company's ability to ensure that it has obtained secure claim to individual mineral properties or mining concessions may be severely constrained.
-The Company has not conducted surveys of the claims in which it holds direct or indirect interests and, therefore, the precise area and location of such claims may be in doubt.
-Accordingly, the Company's mineral properties may be subject to prior unregistered liens, agreements, transfers or claims, and title may be affected by, among other things, undetected defects.
+Although the title to the properties in which the Company holds an interest was reviewed by or on behalf of the Company, no formal title opinions were delivered to the Company.
+Consequently, no assurances can be given that no title defects affect such properties.
+Title insurance is generally unavailable, and the Company's ability to ensure that it has obtained secure claims to individual mineral properties or mining concessions may be severely constrained.
+The Company has not conducted surveys of the rights in which it holds direct or indirect interests; therefore, the precise area and location of such claims may be in doubt.
+Accordingly, the Company's mineral properties may be subject to prior unregistered liens, agreements, transfers, or claims, and title may be affected by, among other things, undetected defects.